amieecode/ecommerce-and-retail-store/README.md

 - Google Colab – for accessible, cloud-based Python workflows
 - Power BI – for dashboard creation and data storytelling
 - GitHub – for project versioning and documentation
+- PowerPoint - for designing and arranging a presentation
+- OBS - for making the project Presentation

 ## Dataset Description